grork/personal-blog/_posts/2022-02-11-a-la-carte-app-store.md

 There are some technical challenges here (aka if you host on your own CDN, how does that work with App Review?), but it’s mostly just a _policy_ and _billing_ choice.

 Apple believes it delivers ‘best in class’ in anything it does.
-The App Store is pretty good as a store.
+The App Store is pretty good as a store[^store-policy].
 But it needs to let it be **seen** as best-in-class by offering _choice_, and that requires it to [unbundle](https://stratechery.com/outline/bundling-and-unbundling/) the _developer_ services of the store.

+[^store-policy]: This is independent of the _policies_ of the store.
+Thats a wholly separate discussion.